zsspan/C11-Project/README.md

 4. Models
 - TODO
 - Add how to run models
+- To simulate the logistic regression model, open `models/logistic-model.py`.
+In the main function, two functions are commented out.
+Uncommenting the function `showScore(scaled_X_train, y_train, scaled_X_test, y_test)` will run the model on the found best hyperparameters, iterating through the C values, and displaying a graph of its precision, accuracy, and balanced accuracy.
+Uncommenting the function `grid_lr(scaled_X_train, y_train, scaled_X_test, y_test, 8)` will run the gridsearch.
+The last positional argument represents the number of jobs the grid search will use.
+Change appropriately.

 ## Notes and pointers
 - Used plots are included in the project report but may also be present in the `output` directories